Obsidian-StudiosInc/entrance/README.md

 this works or not.

 ### Entrance User
-entrance presently starts as root and then setuid entrance_client under the user nobody.
+Entrance presently starts as root and then setuid entrance_client under the user nobody.
 This was done via sudo and then su for a bit before switch to setuid.
+Entrance also used to run under "entrance"
+users but was changed in this [past commit](https://git.enlightenment.org/misc/entrance.git/commit/?id=866fdf557acbfbf1f2404da9c3799020375c16d2)
+.
 Inherited design from the 2nd generation.

 It may be changed such that entrance runs under its own user, and does not setuid or run under root.
 This will require creation of a user account and adding permissions for the user for video, etc. It may be possible to accomplish this now, starting entrance under a user say "entrance".
-Also updating the not known to work entrance.conf start_user option;
+Via updating the not known to work entrance.conf start_user option;
 ```
-value "start_user" string: "nobody";
+value "start_user" string: "entrance";
 ```

 You will likely also need to create a directory for entrance, and ensure proper permissions.
 Since not running under root, entrance will not be able to correct this, and does have code for such.
 Expect to see some errors in log file otherwise.
 Along with non-functional entrance.

-## logind/elogind aka systemd
-Presently not supported beyond build systems, no code written, just a service file.
-There are plans to support logind/elogind for Wayland and
-X. There is no ETA at this time.
+If started as root, entrance will create directories with proper permissions as needed.

-## Multiple Displays
+### Multiple Displays
-entrance supports multiple displays, with the login form residing on the primary display.
+Entrance supports multiple displays, with the login form residing on the primary display.
 In some cases this does not work correctly.
 If using X, you may need to set the following settings in your monitor sections.
 ```